-As the review panel works on a tight schedule, the meeting will, after brief introductions, focus on the questions that the review panel has prepared.
+As the Audit Panel works on a tight schedule, the meeting will, after brief introductions, focus on the questions that the Audit Panel has prepared.
 The interviewees shall not prepare any formal presentations and are asked to respond to the questions in a concise manner.

 The exact schedule of the site-visit depends on the specific circumstances regarding the higher education institution.
-It is set in advance between MQA, the higher education institution and the review panel.
-Between each interview session, the review panel will have some time for debriefing in order to discuss the main findings.
-For this reason, the higher education institution should provide the review panel with a private meeting room.
+It is set in advance between MQA, the higher education institution and the Audit Panel.
+Between each interview session, the Audit Panel will have some time for debriefing in order to discuss the main findings.
+For this reason, the higher education institution should provide the Audit Panel with a private meeting room.

 The higher education institution is supposed to designate a liaison person who will be in communication with the team for all practical matters.
 This might also involve additional documents that the review team requests, will be made available.
-The liaison person should ensure that for each interview a list of the attendees is prepared and given to the attention of the review panel.
-It should be avoided that the review panel meets the same person more than twice in different interviews.
+The liaison person should ensure that for each interview a list of the attendees is prepared and given to the attention of the Audit Panel.
+It should be avoided that the Audit Panel meets the same person more than twice in different interviews.